operard/OML4PY-HOL/README.md

 ## About this workshop

-       ion engine using Oracle Graph on a real-world dataset residing in Oracle Autonomous Database.
+This workshop walks you through the steps to build Python Code residing in Oracle Autonomous Database.

 ## Workshop Details